franiglesias/golden/README.md

 golden.Defaults(golden.Folder("__other_folder"))
 ```

 **Roadmap/Pending features**:

 For future releases:

-* Ability and API to use custom reporters.
 * Ability and API to use custom normalizers.

 **Usage advice**: Ready for use.